jckuri/Control_and_Trajectory_Tracking/README.md

 ## (Optional) What would you do to improve the PID controller?
 This is an open question, the coherence and justification of the answer is valued.

+We need to speed up the simulation.
+Perhaps, by turning off the graphical part of the simulation, it could be speed up while preserving its realism and accuracy.
+In a simulation, time can be stretched and compressed without modifying the outcome.
+In that way, we could perform tons of experiments while varying the parameters.
+We should select the parameters whose RMSE is smaller.
+We can start from multiple hyperpoints and see where they ultimately land, in local optima.
+From all local optima, we can select the best optimum.
+That's called evolution by natural selection.

+My approach of the vectorial fields with the average waypoint is better than my other approach of the vectorial fields with the closest waypoint.
+However, I have a new approach to test, if I had time, which is based on other vectorial fields with the smooth trajectories formed by the closest waypoints.
+I also didn't test having a memory of the waypoints.
+So that, if the car is way behind the waypoints, the car can recover without losing the track.

 # Mathematical explanation of my vectorial fields

 Vectorial fields for steering and throttle:<br/>